pranavk/pranavk.me/pages/projects.md

 open source community.

 ## Open source Developer at Mozilla
 I am also a contributor at Mozilla Foundation.
-I have contributed few patches to Mozilla in the past and currently working with Mozilla.
+I have contributed few patches to Mozilla.

 ## Fedora
-I am also very much involved in Fedora Community.
-Though my contributions to Fedora are few as of writing this.
+Have been doing package reviews lately.

 I have worked on several projects, few of which included bleeding edge technologies to manage and operate on data, sometimes big data too.
 Few of which